mia-platform/miactl/docs/20_setup.md

 - [`zsh`](#zsh)
 - [`fish`](#fish)

-When you update the command remembre to relaunch the command for your shell to update the completion definition and get the latest command and/or flags that has been added.
+When you update the command remember to relaunch the command for your shell to update the completion definition and get the latest command and/or flags that has been added.

 ### `bash`

 The `bash` autocompletion needs the [`bash-completion`] package installed on your system.

-**Warning:** for working correctly you need the `bash-completion` V2 that is compatibile only with Bash 4.1+, please be sure to have the correct versions isntalled on your system before running the command.
+**Warning:** for working correctly you need the `bash-completion` V2 that is compatible only with Bash 4.1+, please be sure to have the correct versions installed on your system before running the command.

 ```sh
 miactl completion bash >/usr/local/etc/bash_completion.d/miactl